-On the very important issue you raised, there is an enormous amount of donor fatigue out there already, and yet if there is not investment in the areas of Iraq that have been destroyed by ISIS and destroyed by the battle to retake it, if there is not soon a
+On the very important issue you raised, there is an enormous amount of donor fatigue out there already, and yet if there is not investment in the areas of Iraq that have been destroyed by ISIS and destroyed by the battle to retake it, if there is not soon a ceasefire in Yemen and reconstruction there, we will be paying a price for a long time because terrorist groups love these civil conflicts.
+They are the breeding grounds for the next generation of extremists.

-- 1 ceasefire in Yemen and reconstruction there, we will be paying a price for a long time - 2 because terrorist groups love these civil conflicts.
-They are the breeding grounds for the - 3 next generation of extremists. - 4 And I would add that we were talking about trouble spots ahead before.
-I think - 5 this is just an enormous question mark for the future because of the declining economy - 6 combined with repression and no voice for moderate Muslims who today do not believe - 7 in the violence but who find that they are really excluded from the politics of their own - 8 country. - 9 SENATOR COONS.
+And I would add that we were talking about trouble spots ahead before.
+I think this is just an enormous question mark for the future because of the declining economy combined with repression and no voice for moderate Muslims who today do not believe in the violence but who find that they are really excluded from the politics of their own country.

+Senator COONS.
 I want to thank both of you.
-This has been a very - 10 informative hearing. - 11 Thank you, Mr. Chairman. - 12 THE CHAIRMAN.
-Thank you. - 13 Senator Risch?
+This has been a very informative hearing.

+Thank you, Mr. Chairman.
+The CHAIRMAN.
+Thank you.

+Senator Risch?

-SENATOR RISCH.
+Senator RISCH.
 Mr. Benjamin, you made reference to, in the context of this hearing, the migration issues regarding Europe.
 I would like to drill down a little bit into that.
 It is incredibly frustrating when you look at this.
 Europe will never be the same after what has happened over the last 24 months.
 Europe is never going to be the same.
 And for that matter, it has not shown any signs of letting up.
 You get these waves that come.
 It was not that long ago when people would take up arms, there was an invasion, they would repel them and send them back.
 That is not happening.
 Indeed, a good share of the population in Europe is very welcoming, and it is causing friction between the countries there.

-- One of the things I found that was really interesting was that, in addition to these - 15 huge numbers of people that are coming that are indeed victims of war-torn countries harm anyone or anything else.
-They just want to do what we all want to do, and that is
+One of the things I found that was really interesting was that, in addition to these huge numbers of people that are coming that are indeed victims of war-torn countries and are true refugees in that sense, mixed in with that, the people who are simply opportunists, economic opportunists, are mixing themselves in there, not intending to harm anyone or anything else.
+They just want to do what we all want to do, and that is do better for our families and for ourselves.